zynga/zynga-hhvm-phpunit/README.md

 We have chosen to fork the phpunit library completly now, to make the whole stack and its deps hacklang compliant.

+# Licenses

+We have preserved the top level directories of all the dependencies within the third-party directory.